TURTLEGROOVE Logo

 The Hard Truth About "Recycled" (The Fiber-to-Fiber Crisis)

 In sustainable fashion marketing, “recycled" is a term often used to lure customers into buying a product.
-In fact, many consumers are led to believe that their discarded gym leggings or tees are being melted down and made into fresh garments.
-Unfortunately, the hard truth is that the circular economy in fashion is currently more of a broken line than a circle.
-Most of what you buy labeled as recycled was once a plastic water bottle, and once it wears out, its journey almost certainly ends in a landfill.
-In this article, we explore the fiber-to-fiber crisis and what it truly means to the world of sustainable fashion.
+Many consumers believe their discarded gym leggings or tees are melted down and made into fresh garments.
+Unfortunately, the hard truth is that the circular economy in fashion is more broken line than circle.
+Most recycled garments you buy were once plastic water bottles.
+Once they wear out, their journey almost certainly ends in a landfill.
+In this article, we explore the fiber-to-fiber crisis.
+We explain what it truly means to the world of sustainable fashion.

 The 1% Statistic About Fashion Circularity

-If you look at the tag of a recycled polyester garment, you are certainly looking at rPET(recycled Polyethylene Terephthalate).
+If you look at the tag of a recycled polyester garment, you are certainly seeing rPET(recycled Polyethylene Terephthalate).
 Most recycled clothes in the market are made from plastic bottles (rPET), not old clothes.
-Although diverting plastic bottles from the ocean is a net positive impact, it hides a staggering industry failure.
-The fashion industry is yet to achieve true circularity, and turning an old hoodie into a new hoodie remains the hardest engineering challenge.
+Diverting plastic bottles from the ocean is a net positive impact.
+However, it hides a staggering industry failure.
+The fashion industry is yet to achieve true circularity.
+Turning an old hoodie into a new hoodie remains the hardest engineering challenge.

 According to the Ellen MacArthur Foundation, less than 1% of clothing is actually recycled back into new clothing.
 On the contrary, most "recycled" clothes are downcycled.
 When you drop your old clothes into a collection bin, they are rarely turned back into yarn.
 Instead, they are shredded for low-value applications, including carpet padding, building insulation, and industrial cleaning rags.

 Once a polyester garment gets old, it can never be recycled again.
 Therefore, the perceived recycling process in fashion is flawed.
-By taking a plastic bottle, which could have been recycled into another bottle multiple times, and turning it into a t-shirt, we are essentially taking a recyclable item and turning it into a non-recyclable one.
+We take a plastic bottle that could be recycled into another bottle multiple times.
+By turning it into a t-shirt, we transform a recyclable item into a non-recyclable one.

 The Fashion Engineering Nightmare: Mechanically vs. Chemically Recycled